• Skip to main content

 In keeping with the spirit of gratitude and thanksgiving, here are some fun and simple Thanksgiving activities for children using things you probably already have around the house.
 These creative ideas will keep your Thanksgiving celebration simple and meaningful this year.

-Cranberries In A Jar
+Cranberries in a Jar

 Fill a canning jar or other glass container with fresh cranberries.
 Have each person guess how many cranberries are in there and write it down.
 When it is time to count, take the opportunity to practice estimation.
 Take out a half a cup of cranberries and use that information to determine if the first guess was a good one or if it is possible to make a more accurate prediction.
 Then count to find out who came closest.